Know 5 Factors That Can Influence AEEE 2020 Cutoff

 4. Previous Year Cut-Off

-This factor hugely affects the cut-off for AEEE exam.
+This factor hugely affects the cut-off for the AEEE exam.
 Normally the cut-off remains the same throughout the years unless and until there is any drastic change in the factors mentioned above.
 But the cut-off doesn't get altered so far from the cut-off in the last few years.

 Like every other university, Amrita Vishwa Vidyapeetham also has a reservation system.
 Candidates belonging to General/OBC are unreserved category and have different and candidates belonging to SC/ST/PWD are reserved category have a different cut-off.
 Unreserved category students have higher cut-offs than reserved category.